Overview

 Diagnosis

-To diagnose pediatric sleep apnea, a health care professional reviews your child's symptoms and medical history and conducts a physical exam.
-Your child's health care professional will likely look at your child's head, neck, nose, mouth and tongue.
-Your child might need tests to diagnose the condition.
+Diagnosis involves the steps that a healthcare professional takes to find out if your child has pediatric obstructive sleep apnea.
+A healthcare professional reviews your child's symptoms and health history and does a physical exam.
+Your child's healthcare professional likely will look at your child's head, neck, nose, mouth and tongue.

 Treatment

-- Medicines.
-Topical nasal steroids, such as fluticasone (Flovent HFA, Xhance, others) and budesonide (Rhinocort, Pulmicort Flexhaler, others), might ease sleep apnea symptoms for some children with mild obstructive sleep apnea.
+Topical nasal steroids might ease sleep apnea symptoms for some children with mild obstructive sleep apnea.
+These medicines include fluticasone (Flovent HFA, Xhance, others) and budesonide (Rhinocort, Pulmicort Flexhaler, others).
 For kids with allergies, montelukast (Singulair) might help relieve symptoms when used alone or with nasal steroids.

 -

 Positive airway pressure therapy.
-In continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BPAP), small machines gently blow air through a tube.
-The tube is attached to a mask affixed to your child's nose or nose and mouth.
+Small machines gently blow air through a tube with treatments called continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BPAP).
+The tube is attached to a mask that goes around your child's nose or nose and mouth during sleep.
 The machine sends air pressure into the back of your child's throat to keep your child's airway open.
-Pediatric obstructive sleep apnea often is treated with positive airway pressure therapy when medicines or removal of adenoids and tonsils aren't effective.
+Often, positive airway pressure therapy is a treatment option if medicines or removal of adenoids and tonsils doesn't work.

-Proper fitting of the mask and refitting as the child grows can help the child tolerate the mask over the face.
+Proper fitting of the mask and refitting as your child grows can make the mask more comfortable to wear.

 - Oral appliances.
-Oral appliances, such as dental devices or mouthpieces, may be recommended.
-The devices help to expand the palate and nasal passages.
-They also might move your child's bottom jaw and tongue forward to keep your child's upper airway open.
+These devices go in the mouth.
+They include dental devices and mouthpieces.
+Oral appliances help to expand the roof of the mouth and nasal passages.
+They also might move your child's bottom jaw and tongue forward to keep the upper airway open.
 Only some children benefit from these devices.

 Lifestyle and home remedies